 If we build it, they will come.

 The Belfast Celtic Community Partnership Initiative, will initially focus our relationship on working with local Football Clubs, sharing our facilities, during and in line with facilities as Belfast Celtic’s building development programme rolls out.
-Belfast Celtic aim to engage and reach into the heart of our community, including forming partnerships with all sporting & non-sporting clubs, schools, our project is open to all of the community and groups,. of all gender, young or senior, cultures, faith & none or sexuality.
+Belfast Celtic aim to engage and reach into the heart of our community, including forming partnerships with all sporting & non-sporting clubs, youth clubs, schools and community forums, our project is open to all of the community and groups,. of all gender, young or senior, cultures, faith & none or sexuality.